-If your child sustains a head injury, it is good to be aware of the signs and symptoms of a concussion.
-If you suspect an athlete has a concussion, the athlete must be immediately removed from activity.
-Continuing to participate in a contact or collision sport while experiencing concussion symptoms can lead to worsening of symptoms, increased risk for further injury and sometimes death.

-Parents and coaches should not make the diagnosis of a concussion.
-Any athlete suspected of having a concussion should be evaluated by a medical professional trained in the diagnosis and management of concussions.
+If an athlete is suspected of having a concussion, the athlete must be immediately removed from that activity and be evaluated by a qualified appropriate health-care professional.
+Continuing to exercise, practice, or play when experiencing concussion symptoms can lead to worsening of symptoms, increased risk for further injury and rarely death.
+Parents and coaches are not expected to make the diagnosis of a concussion.
+A medical professional trained in the diagnosis and management of concussions will do so.
+However, you must be aware of the signs and symptoms of a concussion.
+If you are suspicious that your child has suffered a concussion, your child must stop activity right away and be evaluated.